andrewmkhoury/notes/presentation-techniques/README.md

 * Never aplogize - for being nervous, etc.
 * Don't tell jokes - it is hard to land jokes
 * Start with enthusiasm - use a dramatic statement or a challenging question.
-* Cater the content to the audience - shoot for getting them to say "yes"
+* Cater the content to the audience - shoot for getting them to agree, nod, and say "yes"

 ## Movement
 * Don't pace unless it goes along to emphasize